davidmcbee/Movies-ETL/README.md

 # Movies-ETL
 ## Overview and Background
-After preparing three data sets in prepatation for a hackathon directions to keep these data sets updated resulted in the the following ETL process.
+After preparing three data sets in prepatation for a hackathon a follow on request is to keep these data sets updated resulted in the the following ETL process.
+To do this addtional Extract Transfor and Load (ETL) was conducted and explained below.

 ## The Data
 The source data consists of: